How we tested

 After all the spilling, sogging, sagging, and sloshing, we finally came away with a new favorite disposable plate.
-Hefty Super Strong Paper Plates ($2.99 for 16 plates) were among the thickest and roomiest plates in the bunch.
+Hefty Super Strong Paper Plates were among the thickest and roomiest plates in the bunch.
 These bagasse plates contained 2 pounds of food effortlessly, didn’t slouch after soaking or warp after microwaving, and kept grease at bay.

-We tested eight nationally available, top-selling disposable plates made from a variety of materials and priced from $0.11 to $0.54 per plate.
+We tested eight nationally available, top-selling disposable plates made from a variety of materials and priced from about $0.10 to $0.55 per plate.
 All measurements were taken using a tape measure, protractor, or calipers; repeated on three different spots on each of three copies of each plate; and averaged.
 Prices shown were paid in local stores.
 Products appear in order of preference.

 Sturdiness: We heaped a full 2 pounds of food (bone-in chicken breast, hot baked beans, coleslaw, and potato salad) on each plate and carried the plates around the test kitchen, periodically prodding the plates and food with a fork.
 Then we waited 5 minutes and repeated the test.
 Plates lost major points if they buckled immediately and were awarded top points if they held firm over time.